WheteThunger/VehicleDecayProtection/README.md

 - `Decay multiplier while inside` -- Determines how much to scale decay damage for vehicles that are inside (under a roof).
 Set to `0.0` to completely nullify decay damage to vehicles while they are inside.
 Setting to `1.0` will improve performance by avoiding even checking if the vehicle is inside.
 - `Decay multiplier near tool cupboard` -- Determines how much to scale decay damage for vehicles that are near **any** tool cupboard (regardless of whether the vehicle owner is authorized).
 Defaults to `1.0` which has no effect.
 Set to `0.0` to completely nullify decay damage near tool cupboards.
 - `Protect from decay after recent use (minutes)` -- Determines how many minutes to protect vehicles from decay after they have been used.
+  - Note: This option does not appear in the config for boats because there are already vanilla convars for that:
+    - `motorrowboat.decaystartdelayminutes` -- Applies to Row Boats, RHIBs, Kayaks, Duo Submarines, and Solo Submarines.
+    - `tugboat.tugdecaystartdelayminutes` -- Applies to Tug Boats.
 - `Decay interval (seconds)` -- Determines how often each vehicle can take decay damage.
 Raise this value to deal decay damage less frequently and to improve performance.
 The plugin will automatically compensate for slower schedules by dealing higher amounts of decay damage, so you don't have to worry about this affecting damage over time.

 ## Performance tips

 When carefully tuned, this plugin can actually improve the performance of decay calculation compared to vanilla.
-Here are some tips that can help you achieve that.
+Here are some tips that can help you maximize performance.

 - Set `Enable permission` to `false` when not using the permissions feature, to avoid checking vehicle owner permissions.
 - Raise `Protect from decay after recent use (minutes)` to increase the likelihood that other expensive checks are skipped.